-This is due to Wilbur, my boyfriend of a year and a half and the person I confided in most, broke up with me on my third day of working.
+This is due to Wilbur broke up with me on my third day of the new job.

 As with any breakup, there was a lot of tears.
 Truly, my entire Spring 2017 seems as if it were spent with me crying.
 In hindsight, I knew the breakup was coming for quite some time.
-Wilbur never said “I love you” to me throughout our entire relationship, but instead would tell me he just couldn’t tell me those three words when I would say them to him.
-Sure, he cared about me for some time during our dating experience, but even that care seemed to have disappeared by the end.
+Wilbur never said “I love you” to me throughout our entire relationship which should have been the red flag.

-Throughout our relationship, Wilbur was known for telling me that I deserved more than him.
-I would always disagree, arguing that God has placed us together for a reason and that no one deserves more than anyone else.
-I thought the world of Wilbur.
+Instead, I was blinded by the relationship and thought the world of Wilbur.
 I hoisted him on a pedestal.
-I never imagined he’d cause me so much pain and despair when our inevitable end would come.
+And I never imagined he’d cause me so much pain and despair when our inevitable end would come.

-In all honesty, looking back, a lot of things add up to why Wilbur said and did the things he did.
-However, the aftermath of his decision and the way he handled the situation was piss-poor, in my opinion.
+The aftermath of his good-bye and the way he handled the situation was incredibly poor.
 He sent me on a downward spiral.
 I questioned if I truly was unlovable, because if he couldn’t love me after all I had done for him then I didn’t know who could.
 I wondered how I could ever trust someone again after being told he cared me for so long and then ending things in the manner he did.
-I wallowed in deep hurt, focused on the pain of the situation, and fell into depression.
+I wallowed in deep hurt, focused on the pain of the situation, and fell into a depression.

-And one day I realized he wasn’t worth my caring anymore.
-I no longer wanted to hear what he was doing and who he was doing them with.
-I didn’t want to have a Wilbur pedestal in my life anymore… so I knocked it down.
+Then one day I realized Wilbur wasn’t worth my caring anymore.
+I realized it wasn’t me who was unlovable to Wilbur, it was himself.
+And I no longer wanted to have a Wilbur pedestal in my life… so I knocked it down.

 I began to date, going out with a few people just to say that I was trying again.
 And it was fun!
-I had men who were genuinely interested in me whom I didn’t have to place all my heart and soul into anymore.
-I was able to be myself, and I liked it.
-I had forgotten what being single truly meant — exploring new people and seeing if they match who YOU are and are compatible.
+I dated a few guys who were interesting enough and I didn’t have to place all my heart and soul into someone who could never feel the same way towards me.
+I was able to be myself — quirks and all — and I liked it.
+I had forgotten what being single truly meant: exploring new people and seeing if they match who YOU are and are compatible.
 There was no need for me to put on a fake persona or act like I was okay with certain things when I wasn’t.
 I could be me 100%.

 It so happened I began dating G during this time, and something simply clicked.
 We became inseparable following our first hiking date.